jfxueX/Assembly/topics/cfi/cfi-directives-in-assembly-files/README.md

 compilers do is express the registers as numbers rather than names.
 But, at least with GAS, you can write names.
 (I've included a table of DWARF register numbers and names below in case you need it.)

-Getting back to the directive, this is just specifying what I discussed above: on entry to a function, the CFA is at RSP + 8.
+Getting back to the directive, this is just specifying what I discussed above: on entry to a function, the CFA is at `RSP + 8`.

 ```asm
 push    rbp